illinois-stat528/stat528sp24/README.md

 # News

-* Take-home midterm now posted.
-It is due on Friday 03/08 at 11:59 pm.
+* multinomial regression notes and HW4 are posted.
+HW4 is due on 03/29 at 11:59 PM.

+* A possible solution to the midterm is posted.

 * [stat528materials](https://github.com/DEck13/stat528materials) software package is now available.
 This package contains documentation for the CCSO data set.